“In America, there is big problem of shootings in schools. The NRA want to arm the teachers. This is crazy! We should be arming the children.”

 Be bigger, wiser, stronger, and always kind.

-Let’s re-invent our commitment to our children by remembering where they are at developmentally and honouring who they are and who we want to help them become.
+Let’s re-invent the meaning of “Kinder Guardians” to signify our commitment to our children, remembering where they are at developmentally, and honouring who they are and who we want to help them become.

 Who is America?
 “Episode #1.1” Season 1, Episode 1.
 Directed by Sacha Baron Cohen et al. Written by Sacha Baron Cohen et al. Showtime, July 15, 2018 (USA).